ichihara-3/fzfcd/README.md

 zd
 ```

+MYCD environmental variable sets the alias of the name

 ```
 MYCD=xxx souce init.zsh
-# the alias of the name xxx is created instead of zd.
 ```